 Employees and their household members can also access the Be Well website, which includes many additional resources to help with physical and mental wellness.
-In addition to the counseling above, benefits-eligible employees and their household members can receive counseling from Talkspace, the text messaging therapy discussed below.
+In addition to the counseling above, benefits-eligible employees and their household members can receive counseling from BetterHelp as discussed below.